swiftlang/swift-org-website/documentation/server/guides/performance.md

 ### Flame graphs

-[Flame graphs](https://www.brendangregg.com/flamegraphs.html) are a visualization technique used in performance analysis and profiling of software systems.
-They are particularly useful for identifying performance bottlenecks, understanding where the application is spending the most time, and pinpointing the areas of your program that need improvement.
+[Flame graphs](https://www.brendangregg.com/flamegraphs.html) are a helpful tool for analyzing program performance.
+They show which parts of your program are taking up the most time which can help you find areas that need improvement.

 #### Flame graphs in Xcode